Bandwidth/api-docs/site/docs/webrtc/callflow.md

 To remove this participant from the call, because the call has ended or just because just this participant is done, we call removeParticipantFromSession() (8) on the server side.
 If we only wanted to remove some subscriptions from this Participant, but leave them in the session otherwise, we can just call [WHAT?] from the server application.

 At the conclusion of the session, the browser javascript should call disconnect() (9) to sever the websocket connection with the WebRTC platform.
 Once all other participants have similarly been disconnected, the server application can call deleteSession (10) for proper hygiene.
 All Sessions are concluded and cleaned up, along with associated Subscriptions, after 9 hours.

+### Connecting to Programmable Voice

+Establishing a connection between the WebRTC Session and the Bandwidth Programmable Voice network uses the Voice APIs to establish calls on the voice network side, and then transfers or bridges that call to the WebRTC session.

 <center>
 <img src="../../static/img/webrtc_callflow2.png" alt="Connecting a WebRTC endpoint" width="50%"/>